-The County requires a highly qualified and experienced vendor to provide 911 Ambulance Service.
+The County requires a highly qualified and experienced vendor to provide 911 Ambulance Services.
+An inexperienced Contractor for this Service poses a risk to health and safety that is unacceptable to the EMS Agency.
 Bidders must be able to provide and coordinate 911 Ambulance Service and associated systems of care to meet the needs of residents and visitors to Alameda County.